- Typical offer:

 BTEC and Access qualifications:

-BTEC Extended Diploma in the following subject areas will be considered: Business and Law.
+- BTEC Extended Diploma in the following subject areas will be considered: Business and Law.
 Grades required - D*D*D* and distinctions in all units.
-Other BTEC Extended Diploma’s may be considered if offered alongside an A level in a facilitating subject.
+Other BTEC Extended Diploma’s may be considered if offered alongside an A level in one of our preferred subjects.

-BTEC Subsidiary Diploma in Business or Law combined with two A levels (to include one facilitating subject) and BTEC Diploma in Business or Law combined with an A level in a facilitating subject will be considered.
+- BTEC Subsidiary Diploma in Business or Law combined with two A levels (from our list of preferred subjects) and BTEC Diploma in Business or Law combined with an A level in one of our preferred subjects will be considered.

 Access to Higher Education courses in a relevant subject are considered.